There are a number of honors and awards for Creative and Academic Achievement available

 good academic standing, evidence of previous work in the field and recommendations

 from academic teachers and arts specialists.
-This is a four (4) year scholarship.
+In most cases this is a four (4) year

-Recipients must be full-time theatre majors and maintain a 2.8 GPA, perform 30 hours
+scholarship.
+Recipients must be full-time theatre majors and maintain a 2.8 GPA, perform

 standing in their program.